ForestKatsch/forestkatsch.com/content/photos/index.md

 I shoot primarily with my [Sony α6400](/photography/a6400), an APS-C mirrorless interchangeable-lens camera.
 Like most photographers, I take far more photos than I could ever edit or post.

-This lets me focus my editing efforts on only the best photos,
+This lets me focus my editing efforts on only the best photos, all of which are presented here.

 <!--Like most photographers, I over-shoot and under-edit; this way, I have the ability to publish only my best photos.-->